allenjoey/k3s-ansible-install/README.md

 # Build a Kubernetes cluster using k3s via Ansible

-These playbooks are for test and development to enable a K3s cluster up and running on Proxmox, Vagrant, VMware or Hyper-v, tested on Proxmox and Hyper-v.
+These playbooks are for test and development to enable a K3s cluster up and running on Proxmox, Vagrant, VMware or Hyper-V, tested on Proxmox and Hyper-V.

 ## K3s Ansible Playbooks